 Houston, TX 77219-0630

 Steven P. Mach of Houston was reappointed to the Texas Public Safety Commission, and named Chairman by Governor Greg Abbott on March 8, 2017.
 He has served as a member of the Commission since November 26, 2013, when he was first appointed by former Governor Rick Perry.
-In his role as Chairman of the Public Safety Commission, he also serves as a statutory member of the Texas Racing Commission.
+In his role as Chairman of the Public Safety Commission, he has also been serving as a statutory member of the Texas Racing Commission.
 Chairman Mach is the vice president and CFO of Mach Industrial Group, LP.
 He has served as a trustee of his alma mater, Trinity University, since 2007.
-He is the Chairman and a Past President of the Houston Symphony Board of Trustees, and serves on the boards of The Kinkaid School, The Foundation for Jones Hall, The Sam Houston Area Council of the Boy Scouts of America, and the Harris County Sheriff’s Office Foundation.
-Chairman Mach previously chaired the boards of Family Services of Greater Houston, and the Houston Symphony Endowment.
+Additionally, he serves on the boards of The Kinkaid School, the Houston Symphony, The Sam Houston Area Council of the Boy Scouts of America, and the Harris County Sheriff's Office Foundation.
+Chairman Mach recently completed his service on the board of the Foundation for Jones Hall, and he previously chaired the boards of Family Services of Greater Houston (Family Houston), the Houston Symphony, and the Houston Symphony Endowment.
 In 2017, he was recognized by Crime Stoppers of Houston as the recipient of the Leiv Platou Award, which is given to a citizen who has made a significant contribution to public safety through volunteerism in the community.
 An Eagle Scout, he was a 2019 recipient of the National Eagle Scout Association Outstanding Eagle Scout Award, and he also completed Scouting's Wood Badge leadership program.
-Chairman Mach’s term on the Public Safety Commission expires January 1, 2022.

 Nelda L. Blair